Understanding Agile testing: 6 questions answered

-It allows businesses to quickly adapt their products to changing market requirements, increase team motivation and responsibility for the overall result.
+By applying principles of Agile software development, businesses can quickly adapt their products to changing market requirements, increase team motivation, and responsibility for the overall result.
 Taking advantage of these benefits, teams manage to release high-quality software to the market faster.

-However, in the very beginning, the introduction of QA into the Agile delivery landscape may raise questions:
+However, in the very beginning, the introduction of QA into the Agile delivery landscape may raise some difficulties.

-Does the business vertical matter for introducing Agile best practices?
+Does the business domain matter for introducing Agile best practices?

-This methodology can be applied to products from any business vertical, be it BFSI or eCommerce.
-However, in every vertical, the documentation will be detailed differently.
+This methodology can be applied to products from any industry, be it BFSI or eCommerce.
+However, in every domain, the documentation will be detailed differently.